To Request a FREE hard copy of this booklet, please write to: email@example.com

 The Souls Under the Altar

 It is true that Revelation 6:9–11 talks about “souls” of dead martyrs that “speak” to God and ask for speedy intervention.
 But Revelation 6:9–11 is clearly a vision.
-The “souls” are figuratively pictured as if they were speaking, in the same way the blood of Cain is pictured, as if it spoke and still speaks to God (Genesis 4:10; Hebrews 12:24).
+The “souls” are figuratively pictured as if they were speaking, in the same way the blood of Abel is pictured, as if it spoke and still speaks to God (Genesis 4:10; Hebrews 12:24).

 When a soul dies, it is “sleeping.”
 It does not continue to live a conscious life.
 That Revelation 6:9–11 cannot be taken literally is also clearly seen by the fact that the souls are laying “under the altar” of God, and that they are told to “rest” and lay there “yet for a little season.”
 This altar of God is in heaven (Revelation 8:1–5).
 We already know from Scripture, however, that the souls go to the grave, here on earth, when they die—not to the altar of God in heaven.
 Peter stated that David is still dead and buried (Acts 2:29), and that he did not ascend to heaven when he died (Acts 2:34).
 But David will be alive again—when he is raised from the dead at the time of the resurrection of the just (cp.
 Jeremiah 30:9).
 Also, Jesus told Nicodemus that no one has ascended to heaven (John 3:13).